OGGM/databases-links/README.rst

 .. image:: ./misc/Problem_KWF.png
    :width: 200 px

 The image shows a linking of WGMS to RGI.
 Unfortunately, the WGMS point lies outside the orange RGI glacier outline of Kesselwandferner so that an automatic linking based on spatial relations is not possible.
-The closest RGI polygon found
+The closest RGI polygon found is the red neighbor glacier, which is obviously the wrong one.

 The good thing is: Kesselwandferner is a "famous" glacier and thus has a name attribute in RGI.
 This makes the correction a lot easier.